 The Ultimate Costa Rica Packing List

-Getting ready for your trip to Costa Rica and unsure about what to throw in your suitcase?
-We’ve got you covered!
+Getting ready for your trip to Costa Rica and not sure what to bring?
+We’ve got you covered.
 Packing for Costa Rica might seem a bit challenging at first.
-After all, this tropical paradise offers a range of climates.
-Don’t sweat it, though.
-We’ve put together the ultimate Costa Rica packing list that will have you prepared for every adventure.
+After all, this tropical paradise offers a range of climates and unpredictable weather.
+We’ve put together our ultimate Costa Rica packing list that will have you prepared for every adventure.
+We’ll start with a free 30-day trial to Audible to find a good podcast or audiobook for the flight.
+Some of my best self-reflection time happens at 30,000 feet.
+Let’s go!

 Clothing & Shoes